dtunctuncer/kotlin-template-starter/README.md

 # kotlin-template-starter
 Kotlin Clean Architecture Template Project.
-Uses dagger2 for dependency injection y'all
+Uses dagger2 for dependency injection y'all.
+It is based on [nodes-kotlin-template](https://github.com/nodes-android/kotlin-template)

 You can change some common stuff